 Dr. Jefferson has served at Westminster College since 1993.
-He currently teaches courses in European and international politics, as well as transnational and international studies.
-Since 2010, Dr. Jefferson has led the Center for Engaging the World where he helped implement the transnational studies major and connected the college to institutions and governments in China, France, Jordan, South Africa, and Turkey.
+He is the Assistant Dean for Global Initiatives and the Director of the Churchill Institute for Global Engagement.
+He is also professor and chair of the Transnational and International Studies.
+He teaches courses in European politics, international politics, and transnational and international studies.
+In his current role, he has connected the college to institutions and governments in China, France, Jordan, Mongolia, South Africa, and Turkey.

 Education and Experience